CartoDB/carto-selfhosted/README.md

 ## Databases

+Both flavours will need two databases in order to store the metadata of the users.

-Both flavours are recomended to be installed using external and managed databases (Postgres and Redis).
-The versions recommended are:
+It is recomended us external and managed databases (Postgres and Redis).
+The versions recommended are, at least:

-- Redis +6
+- Redis 6
-- Postgres +11
+- Postgres 11

 For development and testing purposues there is an option to use databases inside the deployment.
 But be aware that no backup, recovery, encryption… is provided.